outsmartly/outsmartly/documentation/getting-started.md

    }
    ```

-3. Go into your Outsmartly config located and create your personalization.
+3. Go into your Outsmartly config located at the root of your directory and create your personalization.
 In this example, you are going to change the headline prop value from `Welcome Humans!` to `I have made another change. 🤯🤖`.

    ```javascript
    export default {